chrislevn/chrislevn.github.io/_posts/2024-01-19-thought-process-project.md

 - Database: SQL
 - Upgrade Github Team to have merge check and staging environment.
 - Use FastAPI for better performance.
-- Maybe migrate to Rust/Go server for better performance? (question mark since this might mean refractoring the whole code base and the team might not have the experience with it.)
+- Maybe migrate to Rust/Go server for better performance? (question mark since this might mean refactoring the whole code base and the team might not have the experience with it.)

 > Something I learned: Rust is faster than Go as it doesn't need a garbe collector.
 However, Go handles concurrency better due to its goroutines.
 However, Python is popular for me since it's easy to use and the team is familiar with it (we use MicroPython).
 Since it is simple, it's easier for people to create libraries and tools, espcially for data scienctists who don't have much experience in backend.
 So while Rust and Go are faster for server, I see Python is still the best choice for the team.